Home › FAQ

 - Materials and Decor Budget payment

-- Additional work scope being added to project (will cause project timeline to extend) Project work scope change form required when additions are made to the project.
+- Additional work scope added to project (will cause project timeline to extend) Project work scope change form required when additions are made to the project.

 - Contracting timeline if contracting work is being completed.
 We ask our clients to keep in mind latent defects or issues that are found upon contracting period which may cause the timeline to extend.

 2D - Shows a flat image of how materials will look against 1 another other.
 Terms are vision / concept board.
 Review an example below:

 3D - 3-dimension images of the furniture / lighting show how the items will actually look in the space in portion and scale.